szabgab/codeandtalk.com/docs/CONFERENCES.md

 twitter:            handle         (don't include the @)
 facebook:
 youtube:           Once the event is over, the YouTube playlist of its videos.

+diversitytickets        The id number from https://diversitytickets.org/
+                        alternatively:
+diversitytickets_url    URL describing the diversity option on the conf site diversitytickets_text   Optional text for the above URL
 ```

 In the `youtube` field use a single - to indicate tha the conference does not have videos on Youtube.